aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

-If a module is ancestor to a submodule, then necessarily its `.smod` file needs to be generated since there will be a submodule (perhaps not the one we are reading) that will require it.
+If a module is ancestor to a submodule, then necessarily its `.smod` file needs to be generated since there will be a submodule (perhaps different from the one we are reading) that will require it.
 Therefore, we add a new rule in the `END` block of our script that says that if a  module is ancestor to any submodule, then its anchor depends on the corresponding `.smod` file:
 ~~~ awk
 for (i in mod){
     if ((i in isancestor) && isancestor[i]){